Overclocking Electrostatic Generative Models: Background

 \subsection{Poisson Flow Generative Model (PFGM++)}

-In electrostatic generative modeling, the data distribution $p(\ybf)$ is treated as a positive charge distribution, following the principles in \S\ref{sec:electrostatics}.
-In this section, we review the state-of-the-art PFGM++ framework~\citep{pfgmpp}, which builds upon this foundation.
+In electrostatic generative modeling, the data distribution~$p(\ybf)$ is interpreted as a positive charge distribution, following the principles outlined in \S\ref{sec:electrostatics}.
+In this section, we review the state-of-the-art PFGM++ framework~\citep{pfgmpp}, which builds on this perspective.